+To change the keyboard layout, select Keyboard Layout.
+By default, the layout corresponds to the language chosen for installation.
 Select the keyboard layout from the list.
-By default, the layout corresponds to the selected primary language.
-After selecting a different layout, use the Test field at the bottom of the dialog to check if you can enter special characters of that layout correctly.
-Find more information about changing the keyboard layout in Section 2.3, "Setting Up Keyboard and Mouse" (page 33).
-When finished, click Accept to return to the installation settings dialog.
+Use the Test field at the bottom of the dialog to check if you can enter special characters of that layout correctly.
+Find more information about changing the keyboard layout in

+Section 2.3, "Setting Up Keyboard and Mouse" (page 37).
+When finished, click Accept to return to the installation summary.

-1.10.4 The Expert Configuration
+1.12.2 Expert

-The Overview tab in the Installation Settings dialog provides only basic options.
-If you are an advanced user and want to configure booting, change time zone, or default runlevel, select the Expert tab.
-It shows the following additional entries not contained on the Overview tab:
+If you are an advanced user and want to configure booting, change the time zone, or default runlevel, select the Expert tab.
+It shows the following additional entries not part of the Overview tab: